close

 • Food as Installation:Food installations are large-scale artworks that use food as a central element.
 Artists like Carlos Salgado create immersive installations that explore the relationship between food, culture, and the environment.

-See also ESO Food: A Culinary Journey of Nutrition, Culture, and Sustainability
+See also Perfect Food: A Culinary Journey of Nutrition, Delight, and Cultural Significance

 Social and Environmental Implications of Food Craft